aghalarp/surferpedia/README.md

 Download the zip file, unzip, cd into the directory, invoke the Play console, and execute the run command to see the application at http://localhost:9000

+You need to setup the admin credentials in your environment variables.
+The variables are `SURFERPEDIA_ADMIN_EMAIL` and `SURFERPEDIA_ADMIN_PASSWORD`.

 Usage
 -----